SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 {% include jumbotron.html body="The implementation sequence for this scenario
 is a variant of the purchase sequence.
-The consumer is not redirected to the payment pages directly but will instead receive a payment link via mail/SMS.
+The consumer is not redirected to the Payments directly but will instead receive a payment link via mail/SMS.
 When the consumer clicks on the link, a payment window opens." %}

 ### Introduction

-* The Payment Link can be implemented for payment methods listed below, using the Redirect platform and hosted payment pages.
+* The Payment Link can be implemented for payment methods listed below, using the Redirect platform and hosted payment page.
   * [Credit card][payment-instruments-card-payment-pages]
   * [MobilePay][payment-instruments-mobilepay-payment-pages]
   * [Swish][swish]